 The Dadabyte Theater

 Growing up, I experienced generational shifts in technology, passing out of the pre-digital to digital – we are crossing into the new frontier with driverless cars, trucks, drones, and 3-D technology.
 Autonomous machines of war, labor, pleasure, care, companionship and other technological systems of control, domination and comfort are being produced within this dizzying systemic capitalist merry-go-round.
 In the current state of rapid archaicness of built-in obsolescence, I use referential technologies that still function but are mostly obsolete socially.
-We are all apart of this science nonfiction.
 Throughout history, each system, from a monarchy to corporatocracy, has forced segments of society to struggle for agency in these ever-expanding social, economic worlds.
 Examining history allows us perspective of what has been lost, and what has been gained, in order to inform a path to the future.

 © 2019 BRANDY TRIGUEROS.
 ALL RIGHTS RESERVED.